 When I discovered that a Foundation Degree in Education and Care was being offered at my local college via the University, I thought it would be a good option for me.
 When I completed the foundation degree I knew I wanted to stay on and top up to a full degree.
 I was already aware of the University's campus and facilities as we had visited them at various times during my foundation degree.
 I knew that I would be well-supported on the top up course, and that it would be a high-quality degree.

-On the course, the relevancy to the sector I work in was fantastic, which made it easy to apply practice and then reflect, learn, and for me personally, to improve my practice.
-The tutors were highly experienced and knowledgeable.
-They were always supportive and made themselves available if needed.
-They had a good understanding of how real life can and does affect learners.
-I had my fair share of crises during my time, but I was honest and communicated with my tutors and they supported me through them all.
+The relevancy of the course to the sector I work in was fantastic, and made it easy to apply practice and then reflect, learn, and improve.
+The tutors were highly experienced and knowledgeable, and they were always supportive and made themselves available if needed.
+They had a good understanding of how real life can and does affect learners; I had my fair share of crises during my studies but I was honest and communicated with my tutors and they supported me through it all.

 Expectations were high and as such cemented a strong work ethic in me, particularly with regard to study and the desire to do well in individual modules.
 This became evident on hearing the news I had received the Ede and Ravenscroft prize.
 It was such a privilege to be nominated and humbling to receive.

 I would advise potential students to go along to Open Days and events and speak to the staff.
 Ask questions, engage in discussion.
 The team I have been fortunate enough to work with are all very human and willing to share their thoughts, experiences and opinions.
 Embrace being a student; even as a part-time student, I loved being on campus and spending time in the library.